-- Remembering the words to a song and finishing a line of a song when someone sings the first two words
+- Recalling the words to a popular song after someone sings the first few words.

 - American Psychological Association.
 APA Concise Dictionary of Psychology.
 Washington, DC: American Psychological Association, 2009.
 Print.